jgswift/restructr/README.md

 ## Description

 restructr provides a set of foundational component abstractions in order to facilitate [domain driven development](https://en.wikipedia.org/wiki/Domain-driven_design) in PHP.
-With some exception, these components are largely composed at compile-time by traits, allowing a flexible approach that requires little imposition on an already existing domain model.  restructr provides these domain driven abstractions from both array-first or object-first perspectives.
-restructr assumes very little about any given domains implementation and allows significant customization of existing functionality.
+With no exception, the component foundation classes are composed at compile-time by traits, allowing a flexible approach that requires little imposition on an already existing domain model.  restructr provides these domain driven abstractions from both array-first or object-first perspectives.  restructr assumes very little about any given domains implementation and allows significant customization of existing functionality.

 ## Component Abstractions